ipni/specs/IPNI.md

     * the following bytes are not yet defined.

 If the `Metadata` field is not specified, the advertisement is treated as address update only.

+#### SeqNum

+The sequence number field is optional only for backwards compatibility.
+It should be included as soon as possible by both new and existing index providers to enable indexer functionality that uses it.
+Omitting the `SeqNum` will result in degraded indexer functionality relating to distance calculation, reporting, indexer synchronization.
+Future indexer versions may choose to only accept new advertisements that have a sequence number.

+A `SeqNum` value higher then the maximum of 2<sup>53</sup>-1 (9007199254740992) values will not be recognized and instead seen as 0.
+It is not expected for any chain to reach this sequence as that would mean it has over nine quintillion advertisements.
+If this were reached, then `SeqNum` should be reset to 0, which may result in an inaccurate distance calculations between advertisements spanning the reset.

+If `SeqNum` is present then it is included in the data that the advertisement signature is calculated over.

+Indexers are not required to validate that `SeqNum` is monotonically increasing, but an incorrect sequence number may result in incorrect indexing information or may be ignored resulting in some indexing features being unavailable for that chain's provider.
+If an indexer depends on the sequence number for more than display and reporting purposes, it can choose not index advertisement chains that do not have a monotonically increasing `SeqNum`.

 #### ExtendedProvider